papis/papis/doc/source/default-settings.rst

     :type: str

-    Set the default file name for newly added documents, similarly to :ref:`config-settings-add-folder-name`.
+    Set the default file name for newly added documents, similarly to :confval:`add-folder-name`.
 If it is not set, the names of the files will be cleaned and taken *as-is*.

 .. papis-config:: add-subfolder